Salmen2/Simple-Faucet-Script/README.md

 > [!WARNING]
 >
-> This script is no longe actively maintained and may contain undiscovered security flaws.
+> This script is not actively maintained and may contain undiscovered security flaws.

 # Simple Faucet Script
 Crypto Faucet integrated with banlist and VPN/Proxy Shield.
 It uses the service of Google reCaptcha (v2; box) and IPHub.
 Any claims will be saved in the account balance and can be withdrawn to FaucetPay or directly using Block.io.